Add to Calendar

 Customers are required to wear masks at all times unless seated at their designated seats per state orders.
 Masks must be worn when moving around the venue to use restroom facilities etc.

-Tickets for An Evening with Max & Heather Stalling are limited and will go fast so get yours today!
+Tickets for An Acoustic Evening with Max and Heather Stalling are limited and will go fast so get yours today!

 Texas based songwriter, Max Stalling, had no expectation of ever being in the music business.
 “I didn’t even pick up a guitar until graduate school,” notes Stalling.
 After attending high school in South Texas, Stalling studied at Texas A&M – College Station, where he earned a masters degree in Food Science.
 He followed the corporate road from there and eventually landed in Dallas working in product development for Frito-Lay.